JiaoXianjun/BTLE/fpga/README.md

 Download 2022_r2 image file from https://wiki.analog.com/resources/tools-software/linux-software/kuiper-linux?redirect=1

+For BOOT partition:
-Choose and apply correct Linux kernel image file in BOOT partition according to "Configuring the SD Card for FPGA Projects".
+- Choose and apply correct Linux kernel image file according to "Configuring the SD Card for FPGA Projects".

-Use the devicetree.dtb and BOOT.BIN in BTLE/fpga/$HARDWARE/ and BTLE/fpga/helpers/ (See how to generate them in the "Full steps..." section)
+- Use the devicetree.dtb and BOOT.BIN in BTLE/fpga/$HARDWARE/ and BTLE/fpga/helpers/ (See how to generate them in the "Full steps..." section)
+- Use the following bootargs for uEnv.txt `bootargs=console=ttyPS0,115200 root=/dev/mmcblk0p2 rw earlycon rootfstype=ext4 rootwait clk_ignore_unused cpuidle.off=1 uio_pdrv_genirq.of_id=generic-uio`

 $HARDWARE could be sdrpi, antsdr_e200.
 Please also put BTLE/fpga/helpers/update_BOOT_partition.sh into the /root/ directory on board Linux.

+For rootfs partition:
-Change the board's IP to **10.10.10.10** (by changing /etc/dhcpcd.conf) and password **btle**.
+- Change the board's IP to **10.10.10.10** (by changing /etc/dhcpcd.conf) and password **btle**.
+- Add `nohup ./btle_ll &` at the end of /root/.profile

 ## Full steps from scratch to update FPGA on board